zlucksolutions/intercom-articles-importer-plugin/readme.txt

 	== Frequently Asked Questions ==

-	1. Do you import intercom tags too? - Nope.
+	= Do you import intercom tags too? =

+	Nope.
 Right now intercom doesn't provide tags to be imported, that support will be added really soon.

-	2. The articles page does not work and display the page not found? - Update your permalink once after sync the articles.
+	= The articles page does not work and display the page not found? =

+	Update your permalink once after sync the articles.

+	== Screenshots ==

+	1. Review the Automatic Articles Settings.

+	== Changelog ==

 	= 1.0 =
 	* Initial Launch

+	== Upgrade Notice ==

+	= 1.0 =
+	* Initial Launch.
+No upgrade notice.